 Time Allowed: 2 Hours

-Answer ONE question from Section A (40 marks) and ONE question from Section B (60 marks).
-Answer Section A questions in one booklet and Section B questions in a separate booklet.
+There are TWO Sections in this paper.
+Answer ONE question in Section A (40 marks) and ONE question in Section B (60 marks).

 Approved pocket calculators are allowed.